Sony to produce vinyl records again after 28-year break

 Vinyl could account for up to 18% of all physical music revenue this year, which is likely to top $5 billion, Deloitte said in a recent report.
 Turntables and other vinyl-related accessories are also benefiting as a result.

-Sony and Panasonic (PCRFF) both started selling analog record players again last year after previously giving up on them.
+Sony and Panasonic (PCRFF) both introduced new record player models last year to cash in.

 Sony said it will resume vinyl production by March next year in a factory southwest of Tokyo that's run by one of its subsidiaries.
 It still hasn't yet decided which genres of music it will produce, according to the spokeswoman.